 Order became increasingly difficult to maintain in Moroccan cities and in Berber mountain strongholds, and Moulay Hassan employed powerful Berber leaders to regain control – but accurately predicting Moulay Hassan’s demise, some Berbers cut deals of their own with the Europeans.
 By the time Moulay Hassan’s teenage successor Sultan Moulay Abdelaziz pushed through historic antidiscrimination laws to impress Morocco’s erstwhile allies, the Europeans had reached an understanding: while reforms were nice and all, what they really wanted were cheap goods.
 By 1880, Europeans and Americans had set up their own duty-free shop in Tangier, declaring it an ‘international zone’ where they were above the law and beyond tax collectors’ reaches.

 But the lure of prime North African real estate proved irresistible.
-By 1906, Britain had snapped up strategic waterfront property in Egypt and the Suez; France took the prize for sheer acreage from Algeria to West Africa; Italy landed Libya; Spain drew the short stick with the unruly Rif and a whole lot of desert.
+By 1906, Britain had occupied strategic waterfront property in Egypt and the Suez; France ruled the most acreage from Algeria to West Africa; Italy controlled Libya; Spain maintained power in the unruly Rif Mountains and a whole lot of desert.
 Germany was incensed at being left out of this arrangement and announced support for Morocco’s independence, further inflaming tensions between Germany and other European powers in the years leading up to WWI.

 France Opens A Branch Office: The Protectorate

-Résident-Général Louis Lyautey saw to it that these new French suburbs were kitted out with all the mod cons: electricity, trains, roads and running water.
-Villes nouvelles were designed to be worlds apart from adjacent Moroccan medinas (historic city centres), with French schools, churches, villas and grand boulevards named after French generals.
+Resident-General Louis Lyautey saw to it that these new French suburbs were kitted out with all the mod cons: electricity, trains, roads and running water.
+Villes nouvelles were designed to be worlds apart from adjacent Moroccan medinas (historic city centers), with French schools, churches, villas and grand boulevards named after French generals.
 No expense or effort was spared to make the new arrivals feel right at home – which made their presence all the more galling for Moroccans footing the bill through taxes, shouldering most of the labour and still living in crowded, poorly serviced medinas.
-Lyautey had already set up French colonial enterprises in Vietnam, Madagascar and Algeria, so he arrived in Morocco with the confidence of a CEO and a clear plan of action: break up the Berbers, ally with the Spanish when needed and keep business running by all available means.
+After successfully colonizing regions of Vietnam, Madagascar and Algeria, Lyautey arrived in Morocco with a clear plan of action: break up the Berbers, ally with the Spanish when needed and keep business running by all available means.

 Once French-backed Sultan Yusuf died and his French-educated 18-year-old son Mohammed V became sultan, Lyautey expected that French business in Morocco would carry on as usual.
 He hadn’t counted on a fiery young nationalist as sultan, or the staunch independence of ordinary Moroccans.
-Mining strikes and union organising interfered with France’s most profitable colonial businesses, and military attention was diverted to force Moroccans back into the mines.
+Mining strikes and union organizing interfered with France’s most profitable colonial businesses, and military attention was diverted to force Moroccans back into the mines.
 Berbers had never accepted foreign dominion without a fight, and they were not about to make an exception for the French.
-By 1921 the Rif was up in arms against the Spanish and French under the leadership of Ibn Abd al-Krim al-Khattabi.
-It took five years, 300,000 Spanish and French forces and two budding Fascists (Francisco Franco and Marshal Pétain) to capture Ibn Abd al-Krim and force him into exile.
+By 1921 the Rif was up in arms against the Spanish and French under the leadership of Ibn Abd Al Krim Al Khattabi.
+It took five years, 300,000 Spanish and French forces and two budding Fascists (Francisco Franco and Marshal Pétain) to capture Ibn Abd Al Krim and force him into exile.

-The French won a powerful ally when they named Berber warlord Thami el-Glaoui pasha of Marrakesh, but they also made a lot of enemies.
-The title gave the pasha implicit license to do as he pleased, which included mafia-style executions and extortion schemes, kidnapping women and children who struck his fancy, and friendly games of golf at his Royal Golf Club with Ike Eisenhower and Winston Churchill.
-The pasha forbade talk of independence under penalty of death, and conspired to exile Mohammed V from Morocco in 1953 – but Pasha Glaoui would end his days powerless, wracked with illness and grovelling on his knees for King Mohammed V’s forgiveness.
+The French won a powerful ally when they named Berber warlord Thami El Glaoui pasha of Marrakesh, but they also made a lot of enemies.
+The title gave the pasha implicit license to do as he pleased, which included mafia-style executions and extortion schemes, kidnapping women and children who struck his fancy, and friendly games of golf at his Royal Golf Club with US president Dwight D Eisenhower and British prime minister Winston Churchill.
+The pasha forbade talk of independence under penalty of death, and conspired to exile Mohammed V from Morocco in 1953 – but Pasha Glaoui would end his days powerless, wracked with illness and groveling on his knees for King Mohammed V’s forgiveness.

 Although the French protectorate of Morocco was nominally an ally of Vichy France and Germany in WWII, independent-minded Casablanca provided crucial ground support for the Allied North African campaign.
 When Morocco’s Istiqlal (Independence) party demanded freedom from French rule in 1944, the US and Britain were finally inclined to agree.
 Under increasing pressure from Moroccans and the Allies, France allowed Mohammed V to return from exile in 1955.
 Morocco successfully negotiated its independence from France and Spain between 1956 and 1958.